Noah Davis (painter): Underground Museum

-In 2012, he founded the Underground Museum with his wife, the sculptor Karon Davis, his brother Kahlil Joseph and his sister-in-law, the film producer Onye Anyanwu, in Arlington Heights, a historically working-class African-American and Latino neighborhood in Los Angeles.
-They wanted to bring museum-quality art "within walking distance," as he put it, to a community that had no access to it.
+In 2012, he founded the Underground Museum with his wife, the sculptor Karon Davis, in Arlington Heights, a historically working-class African-American and Latino neighborhood in Los Angeles.
 The Underground Museum is an artist-run, experimental exhibition space made up of a series of interconnected storefronts in Arlington Heights, CA. Davis' original idea behind the space was to "sidestep the gallery system, preferring to bring museum-quality art to a community that had no access to it 'within walking distance,' as he once put it."
+After Davis' passing his brother Kahlil Joseph and his sister-in-law, the film producer Onye Anyanwu, joined as founding board members.
 The Underground Museum is a cultural hub.
-John Legend and Solange Knowles have launched albums there; Barry Jenkins, the director of "Moonlight" and Raoul Peck, the director of the James Baldwin documentary "I Am Not Your Negro" have screened their films there.
+John Legend and Solange Knowles launched albums there; Barry Jenkins, the director of "Moonlight" and Raoul Peck, the director of the James Baldwin documentary "I Am Not Your Negro" screened their films.
 By the time of his death in 2015, Davis had created a special partnership with MOCA in which the museum agreed to loan the Underground Museum works from its permanent collection for a series of shows.
 Davis himself curated the first one, and left behind plans for 18 others.
+Artists exhibited throughout the institution's history include Rodney McMillian, Lorna Simpson, Roy DeCarava, April Street, Deana Lawson, William Kentridge.

 The museum was closed for nearly two years due to the COVID-19 lockdowns and reopened in January 2022 under the newly appointed co-directorship of curator Meg Onli and executive Cristina Pacheco.
+The final exhibition in the Underground Museum was a solo retrospective of Davis's paintings.
 The museum closed again in March 2022 under unclear circumstances with the departures of both Onli and Pacheco.
 In a letter to supporters of the museum, posted to social media and the museum's website, Karon Davis wrote that she and her family had been "not able to fully grieve [Noah's] loss privately," and noted "how hard it has been for our family to let go enough to allow Meg and Cristina to do their jobs."
 The museum has not announced any long-term plans to reopen.